ojhajayant/eva/week4/Readme.md

 	  & the max validation accuracy reaches: ~98.94%
 	- we got little better in terms of the reached accuracy but expectedly, far from the required accuracy goal.
-	- Also in terms of the accuracy plot & logs, we could see that the further potential for increase for the validation accuracy has not yet opened up (it is overfitting...i.e. the training accuracy has reached 99.08% but the validation acuracy still under ~98.8%, hence not much scope for further increase with a corresponding increase in training accuracy )
+	- Also in terms of the accuracy plot & logs, we could see that the further 'potential-to-increase' for the validation accuracy, has not yet opened up (it is overfitting...i.e. the training accuracy has reached 99.08% but the validation acuracy still under ~98.8%, hence not much scope for further increase with a corresponding increase in training accuracy )
 	- just like the earlier NWs, this one can't meet the goal within the required 20 epochs(capacity